Pandas Notebook

 df['amount'].fillna(0)

-df['amount'].ffill() # forward fill — carry last value forward
+df['amount'].ffill() # forward fill — carry the last value forward

 df['amount'].bfill() # backward fill

-All these return a new DataFrame by default.
-Add inplace=True only when you intentionally want to modify the original.
+All of these return a new DataFrame by default.
+Add inplace=True only when you really mean to change the original.

 Sorting & Ranking